SeldonIO/seldonio.github.com/content-recommendation-models.md

 {% endhighlight %}

 # Word2Vec
 Word2vec is a deep learning inspired language technique.
 See [here](https://code.google.com/p/word2vec/) for background and original code.
-We utulize the [Spark version](https://spark.apache.org/docs/latest/mllib-feature-extraction.html#word2vec).
+We utilize the [Apache Spark version](https://spark.apache.org/docs/latest/mllib-feature-extraction.html#word2vec).
 Traditionally, word2vec models are trained on textual corpus data but here we utilize it on the session action data of users, for example the ordered play lists of movies for users on a movie viewing site.
-We are therefore treating each item (e.g., movie) as a "word" and the "sentences" are the ordered actions (e.g. viewing history of movies).
+We are therefore treating each item (e.g., movie) as a "word" and the "sentences" are the ordered actions (e.g., viewing history of movies).

 Word2vec has two settings: